ras0q/obsidian-inlineAI/README.md

 ---

----

-## 🔮 Roadmap

-InlineAI is actively evolving!
-Here’s what’s next:

-- **Tool use**: Save your commonly used tools as commands for easy use.

-Stay updated on our progress via the [GitHub Project Board](https://github.com/FBarrca/obsidian-inlineai/projects).

----

 ## 🙏 Feedback and Support

 We value your feedback and aim to make InlineAI the ultimate AI writing assistant: